brantai/python-rightscale/README.md

 api.run_script('serverid', 'script_id', payload)
 ```

-serverid is the numeric server identifier taken from the Rightscale url of the server'spage.
+serverid is the numeric server identifier taken from the Rightscale url of the server's page.

 script_id is the number id of the script taken from the Rightscale url of the script's page.

 payload is a python dict in the format INPUT_NAME: value

 run_script will run your rightscript on the specified server and then return the audit status of the script every 5 seconds until completed.